avine/ns-logger/README.md

 ### Change default severity

 `NsLogger` keeps track of instantiated loggers.
-Existing loggers are NOT affected by the new default severity settings.
+Existing loggers are NOT affected by new default severity settings.
 Only fresh created loggers are affected.

 ```js